-It has a sweet and enveloping taste, the caffeine content is very low, and it gives energy without causing side effects: ginseng coffee as a less caffeine-intensive alternative to regular coffee is a popular solution.
+It has a sweet and enveloping taste, the caffeine content is very low and it gives energy without causing side effects: ginseng coffee as a less caffeine-intensive alternative to regular coffee is a popular solution.

-In this article we will explain what ginseng coffee is, how it is prepared and what its nutritional characteristics are.
+But do we really know everything about this drink?
+In this article, we will explain what ginseng coffee is, how it is prepared and what its nutritional characteristics are.
 Furthermore, we will discover the qualities of this ancient root and in which cases it may cause side effects.
+Let us set out to discover ginseng coffee.

 What is ginseng coffee

-Ginseng is a herbaceous plant mainly cultivated in Asia (especially in Malaysia), Canada and the USA.
+Made by mixing ginseng powder with coffee, ginseng coffee is an energising drink with a pleasant aroma.
+Ginseng is an herbaceous plant mainly cultivated in Asia (especially Malaysia), Canada and the USA.
 Botanically, it is known as Panax ginseng or Panax quinquefolius and belongs to the Araliaceae family.

 For the preparation of ginseng coffee, the pure roots are used, from which a powder containing ginsenosides and panaxosides is extracted.
+Counted among the oldest remedies in Chinese medicine, ginseng has extraordinary beneficial properties, particularly anti-ageing, aphrodisiac and energising.

 The root is also highly valued for its positive effects on mood and immunity; indeed, ginseng coffee is successfully administered to convalescent people, sports enthusiasts and the elderly.